marco2704/apiSampleJava/README.md

 In any cases the build result should be notify to the Git Server and Slack or any other similar message platform.

 `mvn test` command was added to the Multistage Dockerfile to keep in that way.
 A different approach may be taken for a more complex testing.
 Integrate https://github.com/prometheus/client_java should be the next step to check what is going on in your environment.
 Also most of the code from Jenkinsfile should be moved to a shared-library.
+Sonarqube would be also added as part of this workflow for any branch.